HaithamIsmail/SpeculativeDeocding-Notebook/speculative decoding.md

 - $P$ is the number of parameters in the model.
 - $n_{bytes}$ is the number of bytes per parameter (e.g., 2 for FP16).
 - $n_{\text{memory bandwidth}}$ is the memory bandwidth of the hardware (in bytes/sec).
-- The factor of 2 is a rule of thumb for memory access overhead.

 **Compute Latency:** The time taken to perform the calculations (FLOPs).
 $$